-To reach prospects, you first need to determine if your goal is to increase your likes or if it is generate leads for your services and programs.
-You could run a Facebook ad to promote your introductory programs or seasonal offers, such as a Back to School promotion or a New Years’ Get in Shape special.
+To reach prospects, you first need to determine if your goal is to increase your likes or if it is to generate leads for your services and programs.
+You could run a Facebook ad to promote your introductory programs or seasonal offers, such as a Back-to-School promotion or a New Years’ Get in Shape special.

 Alternatively, you can run Facebook ads to increase your likes.
 What’s the benefit of increasing likes?
 The more likes you have, the more interaction you will have on your Facebook page.
 The more interaction you have, the more social proof you build for prospective students who are considering joining your school.

 Be warned: Increasing page likes – whether with current students or with prospective students – comes with the added duty of consistently updating your Facebook business page.
 A Facebook ad strategy must have a content strategy behind it.